TOP TEN SUMMER THINGS TO DO

 Ride the new Mt.
 Rainier Gondola to Crystal Mountain’s 6872’ summit for incredible views of Mt.
 Rainier and 360° views of all the Cascades.
 The Summit House, Washington’s highest restaurant, offers gourmet dining with Mt.
 Rainier as your back drop.

 Explore Crystal’s terrain at a more leisurely pace on foot, or let our expert guides take you on horseback up to the Pacific Crest trail.
 Throughout the national forest you’ll find excellent trails for hiking and mountain biking, and we’re just minutes from the Sunrise entrance to Mt.
 Rainier National Park.

-For Summer 2016, the Mt.
-Rainier Gondola is open daily through September 18.
+For Summer 2018, the Mt.
+Rainier Gondola is open daily from June 22 – September 16.

 About Mt.
 Rainier

 Those of us who live in Washington sometimes take “The Mountain” for granted, but we should all take a lesson from visitors from around the U.S and the world who consider Mt.
 Rainier a “must see” destination in Washington.

 The mountain can only truly be appreciated by staying overnight, or longer, so come explore.
 Whether you’re starting your day’s adventure from the old growth forests of Ohanapecosh, or the sub-alpine meadows of Sunrise, there is an amazing variety of trails to choose from.
 Get up close and personal with the Emmons Glacier, the largest glacier in the lower 48, by hiking from the White River Campground.
 Tiptoe through the lupine around Tipsoo Lake.
 Hike up the Burroughs Mountain trail where only the sky separates you from the mountain.

 We agree with Ken Burns and his National Parks PBS documentary: “The National Park: America’s Best Idea”.
 Except we might change it to – Mt.
 Rainier National Park – The best idea anyone ever had!